zyf0717/zyf0717.github.io/_posts/2020-07-18-whatsapp-analysis.markdown

 {% include count_by_time.html %}

-It is quite obvious from the above that bed time for either or both users was around 0030.
-The rest of the histogram corresponds to our morning commute at around 0800 to 0900, and our evening commute at 1830 to 1930.
+WhatsApp interactions drop off sharply at 0030, suggesting that one or both of the users have gone to sleep.
+The rest of the histogram corresponds to morning commutes at around 0800 to 0900, and evening commutes at 1830 to 1930.
 Any meetups generally happen after 1930 and end by 2100, which explains the corresponding dip in WhatsApp interactions.

 ## Topics of discussion
 ![WhatsApp wordcloud](https://github.com/zyf0717/zyf0717.github.io/blob/master/assets/images/whatsapp-wordcloud.png)